VET research events

 In presentations on research carried out as part of research programs at FedUni, Barry Wright presented on the effectiveness of fully on-the-job training for carpentry apprenticeships, while Liam Frost-Camilleri spoke of perceptions of apprentices’ literacy and numeracy skill.
 The event concluded with participants reflecting on policy and practice implications of the day and a panel discussion with three expert panellists.
 26 people attended the event.

-The program and presentations can be accessed below.
+The program (pdf, 152kb) and presentations can be accessed below.